astropy/astropy/docs/units/equivalencies.rst

 ..
 EXAMPLE START: Using Spectral Units for Conversions

-As mentioned with parallax units, we pass a list of equivalencies (in this case, the result of :func:`~astropy.units.equivalencies.spectral`) as the third argument to the :meth:`~astropy.units.core.UnitBase.to` method and wavelength, and then frequency and energy can be converted.
+As mentioned with parallax units, we pass a list of equivalencies (in this case, the result of :func:`~astropy.units.equivalencies.spectral`) as the second argument to the :meth:`~astropy.units.quantity.Quantity.to` method and wavelength, and then frequency and energy can be converted.

   >>> ([1000, 2000] * u.nm).to(u.Hz, equivalencies=u.spectral())  # doctest: +FLOAT_CMP
   <Quantity [2.99792458e+14, 1.49896229e+14] Hz>